krumbunny/sapfest.org/apply/jury.md

 Artists will be  judged by experienced art professionals on the basis of their images and statement.

+### 2014 Jurors

+The jurors for the 2014 festival are:

+- Kathy Harding
+- Marshall Browne
+- Jan Sedgewick

 ### Applications

 We encourage you to apply!